Frequently Asked Questions

 What Should I Wear?

 Close-toed athletic type footwear is required.
-We also recommend dressing for the weather.
-In warmer temperatures, we recommend loose-fitting clothing that fits under the harness to prevent any uncomfortable rubbing. from harness straps.
-In cooler temperatures, layers are best it may be chilly when you start but you will warm up as you climb.
+We recommend dressing for the weather.
+In warmer temperatures, we recommend loose-fitting clothing that fits under the harness to prevent any uncomfortable rubbing.
+In cooler temperatures, layers are best.
+It may be chilly when you start but you will warm up as you climb.
 We do climb in the rain so bring your rain gear!
-Long hair should be tied back.
-We recommend leaving any scarves, capes, or dangling jewelry at home.
+For safety reasons, long hair must be tied back.
+Please leave any scarves, capes, or dangling jewelry at home.

 Is There Anything I Should Bring With Me?